-Can my child bring toys from home?
+Can my child bring toys or electronic devices from home?

 No. Please do not let your child bring personnel belongings from home.
 We know how important and expensive some items can be.
-The Park Ridge Park District is not responsible for anything lost, stolen or broken.
+The Park Ridge Park District is not responsible for anything lost, stolen, or broken.

 Back to top